icopy-site/awesome/docs/awesome/awesome-nosql-guides.md

 - [The Biggest Challenges of Moving to NoSQL](https://dzone.com/articles/the-biggest-challenges-of-moving-to-nosql) (2017) - Speed and scalability and developer joy have been the gains found from enduring through challenges of moving to NoSQL.

+## Miscellaneous

+- [What is a NoSQL Database?
+Learn By Writing One In Python](https://jeffknupp.com/blog/2014/09/01/what-is-a-nosql-database-learn-by-writing-one-in-python/) - Excellent tutorial in learning NoSQL vs RDBMS through building a toy database using Python.

 ## License

 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)